 Conclusion:

-The decision between partial or total knee replacement depends on the extent of damage to your knee, your lifestyle, and your long-term goals.
-While partial knee replacement offers a fast recovery and full knee replacement provides long-term relief the joint has been severely damaged by arthritis or an injury.
+The decision between partial or total knee replacement depends on the extent of knee damage, your lifestyle, and long-term goals.
+Partial knee replacement may offer faster recovery, while a total replacement is often recommended when the entire joint is severely affected.